 After running cmake and then compiling ASPECT, you can run the testsuite by using the command ctest in your build directory.
 By default, this will only run a small subset of all tests given that both setting up all tests (several hundred) and running them takes a non-trivial amount of time.
-To set up the full test suite, you can run make setup\tests in the build directory.
-To run the entire set of tests, then execute ctest where <N> is the number of tests you want ctest to run in parallel; you may want to choose <N> equal to or slightly smaller than the number of processors you have.
-Alternatively, you can run only a subset of all tests by saying
+To set up the full test suite, you can run in the build directory.
+To run the entire set of tests, then execute ctest ctest -j <N> where $\langle N \rangle$ is the number of tests you want ctest to run in parallel; you may want to choose $\langle N \rangle$ equal to or slightly smaller than the number of processors you have.
+Alternatively, you can run only a subset of all tests by saying ctest -R <regex> where <regex> is a regular expression and the only tests that will be run are those whose names match the expression.